 If you think you have been exposed to Human Immunodeficiency Virus (HIV), see a doctor as soon as possible.

 HIV is the virus that causes Acquired Immunodeficiency Syndrome (AIDS).
 HIV damages the immune system, and without treatment, can lead to serious infections and cancers over time.
-The difference between having an HIV infection and being given a diagnosis of AIDS is related to the presence of certain types of infections and cancers.
-It means not all people with HIV have AIDS.
+The late stage of HIV infection is called AIDS.
+The difference between having an HIV infection and being given a diagnosis of AIDS is when you develop certain types of infections and cancers caused by organisms that wouldn’t normally affect healthy people.
+Not all people with HIV have AIDS.

 People with HIV who take effective treatment are unlikely to develop AIDS and have a near-normal life expectancy.